Last updated on December 21st, 2022 at 12:11 pm

 In Japan, Christmas lights are also commonly hung in public places.
 In Tokyo, the entire Marunouchi neighborhood glows with lights.
 Special festivals of lights are held at the Caretta Shiodome and Country Farm Tokyo German Village.

 The cities of Osaka, Nagoya, Kobe, Kanagawa, Sapporo, and Kyoto also host light displays.
-Typically, LED string lights are used to provide the festive lighting, but some location incorporate traditional lanterns.
+Typically, LED string lights are used to provide festive lighting, but some locations incorporate traditional lanterns.

-In many parts of the world, Christmas is a time for family, and New Year’s is a time for celebrations with friends.
+In many parts of the world, Christmas is a time for family, and New Year’s is for celebrations with friends.
 Japanese people celebrate the winter holidays in opposite ways.

-Christmas is not a public holiday in Japan, so Japanese people will often work during the day and then have a special dinner with their romantic partner at night.
+Christmas is not a public national holiday in Japan, so Japanese people often work during the day and then have a special dinner with their romantic partner at night.

-Many schools begin their winter break on December 25, so children are usually off for the day.
-Couples with children may choose to make Christmas a festive occasion for their little ones instead of having a romantic evening together.
+Many schools begin winter break on December 25, so children are usually off for the day.
+Couples with children may make Christmas Day a festive occasion for their little ones instead of having a romantic evening together.

 Some families organize large parties and invite classmates to attend.
 Tokyo Disneyland has parades and performances throughout November and December, and many Japanese people visit the theme park to get into the spirit of the holiday.

-New Year’s Day is the time when families come together under one roof to share a meal.
+New Year’s Day is when families come together under one roof to share a meal.
 Many businesses close for this public holiday so employees can spend it with loved ones.

 Do Japanese people give gifts for Christmas?

-- Prepare for refusal.
+• Prepare for refusal.
 Japanese people may refuse to accept a gift one, two, or even three times before taking it.
-To appear modest, you should politely refuse the first time, too.
+To appear modest, you should politely decline the first time, too.

 In addition to Christmas gifts, the Japanese also give winter gifts called “Oseibo” between late November and December 20.
-It’s customary to give a winter gift to show gratitude to people in your life.
+Giving a winter gift is customary to show gratitude to people in your life.

-Anything that is consumable or useful, like food, snacks, wine, beer, candles, soaps, and toiletries, are popular for giving Oseibo.
+Anything consumable or useful, like food, snacks, wine, beer, candles, soaps, and toiletries, is commonly exchanged for Oseibo.
 Steer clear of anything associated with work, like stationery.

 Modern Japanese Christmas traditions do include food, but meals are often shared between couples rather than among large gatherings of friends and family.